kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 The target location for the data is an Elasticsearch domain.

-Having an Elasticsearch domain achieved several goals.
+Having an Elasticsearch domain achieves several goals.

     1. Elasticsearch is a NoSQL Database.
 Which means we do not have to worry about maintaining a schema.
        Especially when it comes to data that is sourced from several places and is readily available 'out-of-the-box', we need a storage that accomodates variable schema.
     2. Elasticsearch also offers massive scalability which should easily accommodate future data surges.
     3. Elasticsearch offers a seamless integration with Kibana, which makes analyzing & visualizing the data significantly easy.